How We Built This

 Thank you for your amazing contributions to marriage. 👏

 We’ve created hundreds of proactive, marriage-health-building sessions, but the “roots” 🌲 of Lasting, if you will, can be boiled down into the following 3 research-based principles.

 1. Emotional Connection is the foundation of a healthy, lifelong marriage.

 Dr. John Gottman, the nation’s foremost marriage researcher, found that couples in healthy relationships are highly emotionally intelligent.
-In fact, he pinpointed that healthy couples respond to 86% of one another’s attempts to connect with one another, while those who get divorced only responded to 33% of one another’s attempts.
+In fact, he pinpointed that healthy couples respond to 86% of each other’s attempts to connect, while those who get divorced only respond to 33% of each other’s attempts to connect.
 He found that responding to these “bids” from your partner is a strong predictor of marital success.
 View his study here.

 Dr. Ted Hutton, a brilliant marriage researcher, found that it wasn’t an increasing amount of negativity and conflict that led to marriage failure, but instead a lessening of positive emotional interactions. 💑 His work corresponds with Gottman and Johnson.
 View his key study here.

 Lastly, no conversation about emotional connection and attachment would be complete without giving credit to John Bowlby, whose landmark work in human bonding and attachment laid the groundwork for much of our study of emotional connection in adult relationships.
 View his work here.

 2. Your “inner world” is the foundation of healthy marriage communication.